susanBuck/notes/05_Laravel/10_Databases_Eloquent_ORM.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-orm-books@2x.png' class='' style='max-width:1057px; width:100%' alt=''>

 Note how for every public parameter of the class `Book`, there was a corresponding field in the table `books`.
-This one-to-one relationship allows for the so-called "mapping" of ORM.
+This one-to-one relationship allows for the so-called &ldquo;mapping&rdquo; of ORM.

 Laravel's ORM system is called **Eloquent**.